mortonprod/altmakes-website/content/_index.md

 servicesTitle0: Pre Made
 servicesDescription0: I love to learn new techniques all the time, which results in me creating an assortment of knitted and crocheted items throughout the year.
-Sometimes I will have a recipient in mind for them but a lot of the time I find certain patterns or ideas irresistible!
+Sometimes I have a recipient in mind for them but a lot of the time I find certain patterns or ideas irresistible and can't help but create them - regardless of what materials I have to hand!
 I tend to make one offs to make every creation unique but occasionally I will bulk make certain items for seasonal events.
 If you're looking to buy one of my pre- made items please have a look through my Etsy shop to see what is currently available.